 - While executing CPC, the UE is not required to continue evaluating the execution condition of other candidate PSCell(s) or PCell(s).

-- Once the CPC procedure is executed successfully, the UE releases all stored conditional reconfigurations (i.e. for CPC and for CHO, as specified in TS 38.300 [3] or TS 36.300 [2]).
+- Once the CPC procedure is executed successfully, the UE releases all stored conditional reconfigurations except for subsequent CPAC (i.e. for CPC and for CHO, as specified in TS 38.300 [3] or TS 36.300 [2]).

 - Upon the release of SCG, the UE releases the stored CPC configurations.